The effect of convolving families of L-functions on the underlying group symmetries: Introduction

 \emph{We adopt the following convention throughout this paper: If $\f$ and $\g$ are two families of unitary automorphic cuspidal representations of ${\rm GL}_n(\bfA_\bfQ)$ and ${\rm GL}_m(\bfA_\bfQ)$ with trivial central character, then by $\f \times \g$ we mean the set of all the (conjectural) Rankin-Selberg automorphic representations $f\times g$ of ${\rm GL}_{mn}(\bfA_\bfQ)$, where $f \in \f$, $g \in \g$.
 (Here the $f\times g$ are counted with multiplicity $\mu_f\mu_g$.)
 For every purpose in this paper, this is equivalent to considering $\f$ and $\g$ to be families of automorphic $L$-functions and $\f\times\g$ consists of the Rankin-Selberg convolution $L$-functions $L(s,f\times g)$.}

 We occasionally remind the reader of this convention.
-We need some control over the number of $(f,g)$ where $g$ is the contragredient of $f$.
-This is because the associated $L$-function is imprimitive, and thus its zeros are the superposition of the zeros of at least two primitive $L$-functions.
-In most cases the number and contribution of these $L$-functions to the $1$-level density is negligible.
+We need some control over the number of pairs $(f,g)$ where $g$ is the contragredient of~$f$.
+In this case the convolved $L$-function $L(f\times g, s)$ is imprimitive, and thus its zeros are the superposition of the zeros of at least two primitive $L$-functions.
+In most cases the number and contribution of these imprimitive $L$-functions to the $1$-level density is negligible.

 \begin{defi}[Symmetry constant, family constant] We denote the \emph{symmetry constant} of the family $\f$ by $c_{\mathcal{F}}$.
 It equals $0$ (resp., $1$ or $-1$) if the $1$-level density of the family agrees with unitary (resp., symplectic or any of the three orthogonal groups: $\so$, $\soe$ or $\soo$).
-As the three orthogonal groups all have $c_{\mathcal{F}} = 1$, to distinguish them we set $\gep_\mathcal{F}$ equal to $0$ (resp., $1$ or $-1$) if $\mathcal{F}$ has half of the signs of its functional equation even (resp., all signs even or odd); if $\mathcal{F}$ is not associated to an orthogonal group, then $c_\mathcal{F}$ alone determines the group and we simply put $\gep_\mathcal{F} = 0$.
+As the three orthogonal groups all have $c_{\mathcal{F}} = -1$, to distinguish them we set $\gep_\mathcal{F}$ equal to $0$ (resp., $1$ or $-1$) if $\mathcal{F}$ has half of the signs of its functional equation even (resp., all signs even or odd); if $\mathcal{F}$ is not associated to an orthogonal group, then $c_\mathcal{F}$ alone determines the group and we simply put $\gep_\mathcal{F} = 0$.
 Finally, $r_{\mathcal{F}}$ denotes the rank of $\mathcal{F}$; except for families of elliptic curves, all other known families have $r_\mathcal{F}=0$.
 We call $\widetilde{c}_\F = (c_\F,\gep_\F,r_\F)$ the \emph{family constant} of~$\f$. \end{defi}

 \begin{thm} Let $\f$ and $\g$ be $\ntg$ families of unitary automorphic cuspidal representations of ${\rm GL}_n(\bfA_\bfQ)$ and ${\rm GL}_m(\bfA_\bfQ)$ with trivial central character, with symmetry constants $c_\f$ and $c_\g$.
 Assume $\f \times \g$ is an $\ntg$ family.
 Then the family $\f \times \g$ (which is the limit of $\fn \times \gm$, where $N$ and $M$ tend to infinity together) has symmetry constant \be c_{\f \times \g} \ = \ c_\f \cdot c_\g. \ee